liclac/liclac.eu/content/bee-movie.md

 Thank you.
 Thank you.

-I see from your rÃ©sumÃ©
+I see from your résumé
 that you're devilishly handsome

 with a churning inner turmoil